dzackgarza/Math-Flashcards/Decks/Qual Algebra/QualAlgebraFields.md

 Every irreducible polynomial is separable.

 Equivalently, the characteristic is zero, or is $p$ where Frobenius is an automorphism.

+> All characteristic zero or finite fields are perfect.

 %
 definition
 ---